michaeloverman/UdacityC-/CppND-Capstone-Snake-Game-master/README.md

 * The project demonstrates an understanding of C++ functions and control structures.

-A variety of control structures are used in the project.
+A variety of control structures are used in the project:
+ - game loop in game.cpp
+ - openingScreen loop also in game.cpp
+ - switch statement for handling player controls in controller.cpp
+ - numerous for-loops for drawing opening screen in renderer.cpp

-The project code is clearly organized into functions.
+The project code is clearly organized into functions:
+ - drawLetter function on openingscreen in renderer.cpp

 * The project reads data from a file and process the data, or the program writes data to a file.

 The project reads data from an external file or writes data to a file as part of the necessary operation of the program.

-* The project accepts user input and processes the input.
+* The project accepts user input and processes the input:
+ - controller.cpp accepts user controls for two players controlling two independent snakes
+ - controller.cpp accepts input from user to start game

 The project accepts input from a user as part of the necessary operation of the program.